geekzter/azure-devenv/README.md

 - Deploy point to site VPN by setting `deploy_vpn` to `true`
 - Do you need environment variables set up for your VM's?
 Define those via the `environment_variables` map.
 - Larger VM's can be defined by overriding `linux_size` and `windows_vm_size`
+- If you're primarily use VPN and not the VM's itself, be aware the Linux VM runs dnsmasq which is required to resolve Private DNS.
+To disable shutdown, set `linux_shutdown_time` to null or an empty string.

 See [variables.tf](./terraform/variables.tf) for all input variables.